sydneymacadmins/code-of-conduct/README.md

 - Do not engage in any unethical practices such as bribery or coercion.

 - Interact with attendees in a manner that is respectful and professional.
+This includes but is not limited to:
+	- Making false or misleading statements or claims about their organisation or individuals performance, qualifications or experience.
+	- Behaving in a manner to interfere with another business's customers or employees such as via overly aggressive marketing behaviour.

 - Confidentiality: All sponsors agree to maintain the confidentiality of private information about attendees of events.
 This includes names, addresses, phone numbers, email addresses, and any other personal information.